 Now what made me write this piece is that during my visit to Dilli Haat last week, I found an electronic touch screen kiosk right in the middle of Dilli Haat.
 They had tried to create a hut kind of structure to house this touchscreen.
 But I felt that glaring screen was an aberration to the whole environment of Dilli Haat.
 The whole rustiness that it exuberates, that earthy feel it generates is suddenly interrupted by an electronic gadget.
 Whose purpose I fail to understand, as there is hardly any information that kiosk provides.
 From the format, it appears that it should be providing information about the current cultural and entertainment events happening in the city.
 Along with the history and other tourist info about the city.
 But there was hardly any information available.

 If someone from Delhi tourism or Dilli Haat management is reading this, I would sincerely request them to remove the kiosk.
 And maybe provide the same information in a more traditional way, by way of books about the history of Delhi and India.
 Maybe some guides to help visitors plan the itinerary.
 And maybe some pamphlets about happening events which people can pick up and go.
 There is a lot of scope for showcasing our creativity that is not high tech and is eco-friendly along with being traditional and aesthetic.

 Recommend a visit

 All said and done Dilli Haat remains one of my most favorite places and I would keep visiting it.
 I wonder why other states have not started replicating this model till now.
-For those of you who have not visited Dilli Haat, please put it on the must visit places while in India.
+For those of you who have not visited Dilli Haat, please put it in the must-visit places while in India.

 Recommend you to read following travel blog on Places to visit in Delhi.